Murder of Frauke Liebs: Discovery and investigation

 On October 4, 2006, Liebs' skeletonized body was found by a hunter in a forested area next to a Landesstraße ("state road") near Lichtenau.
 The body was found with the clothes she was wearing on the day of her disappearance.
 Her mobile phone, handbag, wallet and wrist watch were not found.
 Due to the condition of the body, the time and cause of Liebs' death could not be determined.

 A case analysis by the police came to the conclusion that Liebs was probably held captive in the area around Nieheim and that the phone calls from Paderborn may have been diversionary maneuvers.
 No motive for the crime has been determined.
 Over 900 people who were connected to the victim were questioned by the police, and the initial investigation produced a list of five initial suspects.
-All five were eventually cleared after producing alibis.
+All five were eventually cleared after producing reputable alibis.

 The case aroused nationwide interest and was among others presented on the popular television show Aktenzeichen XY… ungelöst ("Case number XY … Unsolved").